IshwariGadewar/SmartBasket/README.md

 - TailwindCSS for styling
 - React community for amazing tools

-## 📞 Support

-For support, email support@smartcart.ai or create an issue in this repository.

----

 **SmartCart AI** - Making online shopping smarter with AI! 🛒✨